The next application period will open in Fall 2023. More information will be available by Summer 2023.

 Application requirements: Submission of the completed AWWA entry form and application report by any eligible organization to firstname.lastname@example.org.
 Application reports are subject to a 20-page limit.

-Application deadline: The deadline for receipt of all entry materials is January 15 of the given year.
+Application deadline: The next application period will open in Fall 2023.
+More information will be available by Summer 2023.
 Applications will be kept active and considered for three years after submission.
 If desired, applicants may provide updates to their application by the deadline for the second and third years of consideration.

 AWWA award committee membership: The Award Committee will be administered by the AWWA Source Water Protection Committee, and will be comprised of members of the Source Water Protection Committee as well as other Committees of the AWWA Water Resource Sustainability Division as appropriate.
 Employees of or consultants to any of the organizations participating in the subject Source Water Protection Program or the nominating organization may not serve on the Award Committee.
 The Award Committee will make nominations to be approved by the AWWA Water Resource Sustainability Division.Presentation of the award: The award will be presented at the AWWA Annual Conference and Exposition.